New Standard Cycles

 FREQUENTLY ASKED QUESTIONS

 What kinds of donations do you accept?

 Bicycles, obviously.
 We also accept bike parts, lights, locks, accessories in good condition.
 We will accept helmets, but only if they are brand new or very slightly used.
 For a complete list of items we will and will not accept, please visit our donation information page.

-Please note, all We accept donations on Thursdays from 7-9:30 p.m. and Sundays from 2-4:40 p.m.
-Donations outside of these times must be scheduled in advance with the program manager.
+Please note, we accept donations on Thursdays from 7-9:30 p.m. and Sundays from 2-4:30 p.m. at 1301 Lincoln St. Donations outside of these times must be scheduled in advance with the program manager.
 Unattended drop off of bicycles and parts can create significant problems for our program because it forces us to arrange for environmentally responsible disposal or recycling of items that we cannot use, which costs both time and money.

 Do you need help reconditioning the bicycles?